threefoldtech/info_grid/src/documentation/faq/faq.md

 * Update the date and time on your phone

-### I have some problems connecting to the Polkadot extension.
-What can I do?

-You could try to delete the cache in your browser or try to open it with another browser (Firefox/Brave/Chrome).
-Sometimes, removing the account and re-entering the seed phrase can also help to fix some issues.
-Use your seed phrase carefully.

-If you have issues on Firefox, [refreshing the browser](https://support.mozilla.org/en-US/kb/refresh-firefox-reset-add-ons-and-settings#w_refresh-firefox) can help.

 ### Apart form the ThreeFold Connect App Wallet, how can I check my TFT balance?

 You can go on [Stellar.Expert](https://stellar.expert).
 With your wallet address, you will be able to see your transactions and wallet details.